sparcs-unipd/CLAB-datalogger-receiver/docs/development.md

 ## Optional dependencies (for development)

-To install optional dependency it is possible to run
+To install optional dependencies it is possible to run

 ```console
 pip install clab-datalogger-receiver[dev]